openseadragon/bookmark-url/README.md

 It'll take the viewer to wherever the page's hash parameters point, and it'll update the page URL with hash parameters.

 See demo.html for an example.

+## Sponsored By

+Thanks to @jason-green-io for the generous support!